Sewing Thread Tensile Strength: A Complete Guide for Industrial Buyers

 What Is Thread Tensile Strength?

 Thread tensile strength refers to the maximum pulling force a sewing thread can withstand before breaking when subjected to tension along its length.
+Tensile strength is determined by the force required to break a thread when it is pulled from its original length.
+For industrial sewing thread, tensile strength is a core performance indicator that directly affects seam durability, production efficiency, and end-product quality.

+Tensile strength is usually measured in grams, kilograms, or centinewtons (cN), and a higher tensile strength means more weight is needed to break the thread.
 Unlike decorative or household threads, industrial sewing threads are designed to maintain stable tensile strength under high-speed sewing, continuous mechanical stress, and repeated washing or abrasion.

 Why Tensile Strength Matters in Industrial Sewing Applications